Dilesh-chouhan/typesense-migration-toolkit/README.md

-# 📦 Typesense Data Migration
+# 📦 Typesense Data Migration (Copy/Move)

-A simple process to copy   your Typesense data from one instance to another.
+A simple process to copy or move your Typesense data from one instance to another.
 Perfect for migrating from Typesense Cloud to your own Docker instance or between any Typesense environments.

 ![Typesense Logo](https://typesense.org/assets/images/typesense-logo.svg)